-What You May be Thinking What We Want You to Know names of witnesses) for consideration.
-Third, there is a presumption that the Respondent is not responsible for the alleged misconduct.
+What You May be Thinking What We Want You to Know misconduct.
 This presumption may only be overcome if, after the investigation, it is determined that there is enough information to support the allegation(s).
-The Title IX Office, as well as the Title IX and Gender Equity Officer, is out to get Respondents.
-No personnel within the Title IX Office, including the Title IX and Gender Equity Officer, is out to get any Respondent.
-In fact, the opposite is true: the Title IX and Gender Equity Officer is responsible for ensuring that all Respondents (and Complainants) are treated fairly and respectfully, have access to available resources, and, in most cases, can continue with their schoolwork/employment throughout the investigative process.
-The Title IX and Gender Equity Officer does not make determinations about whether a Respondent violated university policy.
+The Title IX & EO Office, as well as the Title IX and Equal Opportunity Officer, is out to get Respondents.
+No personnel within the Title IX & EO Office, including the Title IX and Equal Opportunity Officer, is out to get any Respondent.
+In fact, the opposite is true: the Title IX and Equal Opportunity Officer is responsible for ensuring that all Respondents (and Complainants) are treated fairly and respectfully, have access to available resources, and, in most cases, can continue with their schoolwork/employment throughout the investigative process.
+The Title IX and Equal Opportunity Officer does not make determinations about whether a Respondent violated university policy.
 Student Respondents are suspended immediately after a Complainant reports alleged misconduct to the university.
-Not true; sanctions may only be imposed: 1) after the investigative process is completed, and 2) if there is a finding of responsibility.
-However, in very limited circumstances, the university may place a student Respondent in emergency removal status (commonly referred to as interim suspension) before an investigation concludes or starts.
-This may only happen if the university determines that the student Respondent poses an immediate threat to the physical health or safety to a specific individual or the greater campus community.
-If the university places a student Respondent in emergency removal status, that Respondent will be notified and will have the ability to challenge the decision immediately following the removal.
-Additionally, where a student Respondent is placed in emergency removal status, the Title IX and Gender Equity Officer will work to ensure the student Respondent is able to continue their education remotely.
+Not true.
+Sanctions may only be imposed: 1) after the investigative process is completed; and 2) if there is a finding of responsibility.
+However, in very limited circumstances, the university may place a student Respondent on interim suspension before an investigation concludes or starts.
+This may only happen if the university determines that the student Respondent poses an imminent and serious threat to the health or safety of someone specific or the greater campus community.
+If the university places a student Respondent on interim suspension, that Respondent will be notified and will have the ability to challenge the decision immediately following the suspension.
+Additionally, where a student Respondent is placed in emergency removal status, the Title IX and Equal Opportunity Officer will work to ensure the student Respondent is able to continue their education remotely.
+All Respondents get expelled or terminated from their employment.
+Not true.
+Absent very limited circumstances (see the interim suspension exception above), disciplinary consequences may only be imposed if there is a finding of responsibility at the end of the investigative process.